 As important as your hair may be to you, it’s right down on your body’s list of priorities.
 As such, it’s one of the first to miss out when nutrients are scarce and is usually one of the places that shows up long-term deficiencies and imbalances.

 Whether it be with hair loss, graying hair or even just dry, brittle and lifeless strands, consistently poor hair quality is a reliable sign that you are lacking certain elements nutritionally.

 In Ayurveda it has been prescribed to treat dry eyes, strained vision, eye redness and more serious eye disorders like cataract and glaucoma.

 Triphala is indicated for many ailments in Ayurvedic medicine and is indeed seen as something of a cure-all due to its balancing, cleansing and nourishing properties.

-There are different ways and times to take triphala which I’ll be covering ahead.
-I think there’s a lot of need for this ancient Ayurvedic healing formula in today’s world.
-Perhaps you know someone worth sharing this information with.
+There are a several different ways and best times to take triphala which I’ll be covering ahead, but I think there’s a real need for this ancient Ayurvedic healing formula in today’s modern world.